Chart Color Schemes

 The Coorong faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

+Educational participation is high, with 26.5% of residents currently enrolled in formal education.
+This includes primary education (12.5%), secondary education (7.5%), and tertiary education (1.9%).
 The Coorong's 5 schools have a combined enrollment of 534 students.
-School places per 100 residents (9.4) are below the regional average (13.6), with some students possibly attending schools in nearby areas.
+The area has varied educational conditions, with 2 primary schools and 3 K-12 schools.
+School places per 100 residents are lower than the regional average at 9.4, with some students likely attending schools in adjacent areas.

 Frequently Asked Questions - Education